Frosty704/Billboard/README.md

 Frosty's billboard is a container for the [KAT (KillFrenzyAvatarText)](https://github.com/killfrenzy96/KillFrenzyAvatarText) making use of VRChat Avatar Dynamics and Unity Constraints you can have a speech bubble with the ability to drop it in the world, resizing it, grabbing and moving it around, posing it however you'd like, or just having it move with your head!

-It uses 500 polygons, 4 material slots, and 12 bits of parameter space.
+It uses 500 polygons, 4 material slots, 12 bits of parameter space, and 6 constraints.

+Required parameter space for the text system will depend on how fast you want the text to render, read more [Here](https://github.com/killfrenzy96/KillFrenzyAvatarText#installation-simple)

 ![Header Gif](https://user-images.githubusercontent.com/36753686/215548015-c31b936c-6808-4f33-89ae-ffe9a95e6cdc.gif)